Speed gives me what I need!

-From SEO to user experience, page speed optimization seems to be a part of every aspect that makes up a successful website.
-Investing time and resources into developing the optimal website speed plan is absolutely worth it; if done in the right way speed optimization can help you to expand your reach, it can increase your click-through rates and lead to the major success of your website and business in the end.
+From SEO rankings to user experience, page speed optimization seems to be a part of every aspect that makes up a successful website.
+Investing time and resources into developing the optimal website speed plan is absolutely worth it.
+If done in the right way, speed optimization can help you expand your reach, increase your click-through rates, and lead to the major success of your website and business in the end.

-Every aspect of digital marketing is equally important and if something is overlooked it can easily lead to a decreased ranking in the search engine.
+Every aspect of digital marketing is equally important and if something is overlooked it can easily lead to a decreased ranking in search engines.
 And nobody wants that.
-Especially small new business.
+Especially small new businesses.

-Page speed officially became a part of the SEO team in 2010 when Google announced that it will be involved in search ranking calculations.
+Page speed officially became a part of the SEO team in 2010 when Google announced that it will become a ranking factor, pulling slow websites down the stairs.

 In this article we are going to examine the following:

 A good average load time should be 100miliseconds.
 Which is less than 0.05 seconds.
 You know when someone says in a blink of an eye?
 That’s how fast your page load time should be.
 Users want it all and they want it now.
 We will now stop with the lyrics and musical references.

 There has been research on this topic and is heavily correlated with the way our brains work.
 There is a part in the brain called the Occipital lobe that stores visual information as sensory memory.